elm-community/guidelines/README.md

 1. Modify the `elm-package.json` to match the elm-community repository, and reset the version to `1.0.0`.
 1. Publish the new package to packages.elm-lang.org.
+1. **Do not** remove your original repository or any of it's tags, doing so will cause builds still using the old version to break.

 ### Owners

 For your information, the 'owner' of elm-community (in Github terms) is
 @rgrempel.
 So, feel free to contact me if there are things that need to be done that require an 'owner'.

+## Documentation for Maintainers

+### Renaming Elm-Community Packages

+User packages tend to be prefixed like `elm-html-extra`.
+When a package is transfered to the elm-community team, the `elm-` prefix becomes redundant(`elm-community/elm-html-extra`), so the prefix may be removed from the original package's name:

+* Name changes should only occur when a package is upgraded to a newer Elm version - if `elm-package-name` supports Elm v0.17, only `package-name` should support Elm v0.18+.
+Do not update both `elm-package-name` & `package-name` to Elm v0.18+.
+* Renaming a package should be run by at least one other person, and ideally the #elm-community slack channel.
+* When creating an `elm-community/package-name` repository, **don't** delete the `elm-community/elm-package-name` repository or remove any of the tags.
+  Doing so will break builds for previous version of Elm.
+* When moving a `user/elm-package-name` repository to `elm-community/package-name`, **always** leave behind the user's repository along with any tags, or builds using the old version of the package will break.